wazuh/wazuh-documentation/source/index.rst

    Wazuh provides some of the necessary security controls to become compliant with industry standards and regulations.
 These features, combined with its scalability and multi-platform support help organizations meet technical compliance requirements.

    Wazuh is widely used by payment processing companies and financial institutions to meet PCI DSS (Payment Card Industry Data Security Standard) requirements.
-Its web user interface provides reports and dashboards that can help with this and other regulations (e.g. GPG13 or GDPR).
+Its web user interface provides reports and dashboards that can help with this and other regulations such as GDPR, NIST 800-53, GPG13, TSC SOC2 and HIPAA.

 .. topic:: Intrusion Detection
    :class: intrusion